-May 15 marks the 72nd anniversary of what is billed in the U.S. and Israeli mainstream media as Israel’s “independence,” and what the Palestinian and Arab peoples as a whole know as al-Nakba—the Catastrophe.
-To make way for the creation of the Israeli settler state, more than 80 percent of the Palestinian population was driven out of their homeland by means of terror.
+May 15 marks the 73rd anniversary of what is billed in the U.S. and Israeli mainstream media as Israel’s “independence,” and what the Palestinian and Arab peoples as a whole know as al-Nakba — the Catastrophe.
+To make way for the creation of the Israeli settler state, more than half the Palestinian population was driven out of their homeland by means of terror.

 Washington played an irreplaceable role in the formation of Israel.
 The U.S. government continues to provide billions of dollars annually and vast supplies of modern weaponry to perpetuate Israel’s continued role as a key instrument in U.S. domination of the strategic Middle East region.

 The barrage of disinformation and distortion from the media and the politicians makes the Palestinian struggle complex and confusing even for the closest of observers.

 Like all great struggles, it has had many twists and turns, and will have many more.
 But the root cause of the conflict — the forcible expulsion of a people from their homeland — is neither ambiguous nor mysterious.
 Sixty years ago, that is precisely what happened to the Palestinians in the al-Nakba.

 Al-Nakba, one of the key events in modern Middle Eastern history, began on Nov.
 29, 1947.
 That day, the United Nations General Assembly passed Resolution 181 to partition the British Mandate (colony) of Palestine into two states, one Jewish and one Arab.
 The United Nations made this decisive step without consulting the Palestinian Arabs, who at the time comprised two-thirds of the population.

 Most of the Jewish population was made up of settlers who had arrived in the previous three decades, mainly from Europe.
 More than 100,000 were survivors of the Nazi genocide.